MicrosoftDocs/cpp-docs/docs/c-runtime-library/crt-library-features.md

 #include <ios>
 ```

 For binary compatibility, more than one DLL file may be specified by a single import library.
 Version updates may introduce *dot libraries*, separate DLLs that introduce new library functionality.
-For example, Visual Studio 2017 version 15.6 introduced *`msvcp140_1.dll`* to support additional standard library functionality without breaking the ABI supported by *`msvcp140.dll`*.
+For example, Visual Studio 2017 version 15.6 introduced *`msvcp140_1.dll`* to support additional standard library functionality without breaking the Application Binary Interface (ABI) supported by *`msvcp140.dll`*.
 The *`msvcprt.lib`* import library included in the toolset for Visual Studio 2017 version 15.6 supports both DLLs, and the vcredist for this version installs both DLLs.
 Once shipped, a dot library has a fixed ABI, and will never have a dependency on a later dot library.

 ## What problems exist if an application uses more than one CRT version?

 Every executable image (EXE or DLL) can have its own statically linked CRT, or can dynamically link to a CRT.
 The version of the CRT statically included in or dynamically loaded by a particular image depends on the version of the tools and libraries it was built with.
 A single process may load multiple EXE and DLL images, each with its own CRT.
 Each of those CRTs may use a different allocator, may have different internal structure layouts, and may use different storage arrangements.
-This means that allocated memory, CRT resources, or classes passed across a DLL boundary can cause problems in memory management, internal static usage, or layout interpretation.
+This means allocated memory, CRT resources, or classes passed across a DLL boundary can cause problems in memory management, internal static usage, or layout interpretation.
 For example, if a class is allocated in one DLL but passed to and deleted by another, which CRT deallocator is used?
 The errors caused can range from the subtle to the immediately fatal, and therefore direct transfer of such resources is strongly discouraged.

 You can avoid many of these issues by using Application Binary Interface (ABI) technologies instead, as they are designed to be stable and versionable.
 Design your DLL export interfaces to pass information by value, or to work on memory that is passed in by the caller rather than allocated locally and returned to the caller.
 Use marshaling techniques to copy structured data between executable images.
 Encapsulate resources locally and only allow manipulation through handles or functions you expose to clients.